Alex-Davo/project/README.md

 Now, this is only scratching the surface of what is possible within a chess engine, and many more things could be improved upon it.
 A few of these could be a quiescent search, move ordering, and null move pruning, as well as altering the way chess boards are stored (such as bitboards).

-## _Blackjack Game, Java_

-**What Is It**

-This is a simple Blackjack card game that is used to pit two human players against each other, with one CPU being the dealer.
-It starts off with asking each player privately for two numbers.
-These numbers are used to alter a players score so that, in theory, only the player who entered the numbers can figure out the score.
-This is not too disimilar to a [private key][key].
-An example of this, using the two numbers 12 and 6 (although larger numbers are recommended in actual practice):
-- Player one draws a faceup 7 and a facedown 2.
-His gamescore at the moment is 9.
-However, when it is displayed, it is shown as 21 (added the 12).
-The 6 is then subtracted from the amount (to become a 15).
-The player hits, and was given a jack (so a game score of 19).
-The next score is displayed as a 37 (22 added to 15).
-The player will stay, knowing he has a total of a 19, while the player he is playing against should be none the wiser.

-While this implementation is not perfect, it does allow for players to be clued in on their numbers while playing side-by-side to a human opponent.
-After both people's turns, the dealer will make his turn, and the person closest to 21 without going over is the winner.

-**How I Would Improve This**

-While playing against another human is fun, I could certainly add more features within this program to expand its functionality.
-A man vs CPU mode is one of these things, with various difficulties based on how much the computer wants to cheat in order to win/alter difficulty.

 ## _Home Server_